 Lowen uses a rod he's designing with Castaway rods that he described as having a flipping backbone with a spinnerbait tip.
 It gives him a lot of accuracy on the cast but a lot of power to move fish out of cover too.
 Niggemeyer opts for a St. Croix Legend Tournament Carolina-rig rod again with a stout back bone but some tip action for casting.
 All use the fastest baitcasters they can get because swim jig bass attack aggressively and you need to take up line fast on a strike.

-Simple colors count
+Simple colors count with swim jigs

 All four anglers keep colors simple – Black and blue, bluegill and a shad pattern.
 One of those three colors will work at any given time.

 But Lowen gave great advice on changing colors and trailers on the fly.

 "I've learned through many years of throwing swim jigs that you can tell which part of the swim jig you have wrong, just by how the fish reacts to the lure," Lowen said.
 "If they are following the jig but never attacking, your color is wrong.
 If they are coming up and bumping or nipping at the jig, your trailer action is wrong."